xyang2uchicago/BioTIP/README.md

 3. Exposure of cells to stimulus can lead to multiple trajectories.

 ### Where to apply BioTIP?
-To adopt tipping-point theory to transcriptomic analysis, there are two common premises:
+To adopt tipping-point theory to transcriptomic analysis, there are two commonly accepted premises:

-1. The system of the individual cell has a dissipative structure (e.g., having discrete states
-2. Including the one showing multi-stability);
+1. The system of the individual cell has a dissipative structure (e.g., having discrete states, including the one showing multi-stability).
-each state has a characteristic gene expression profile and thus presents a distinct molecular phenotype.
+2. Each state has a characteristic gene expression profile and thus presents a distinct molecular phenotype.

 BioTIP apply to data meeting these premises, including both single-cell and bulk-cell transcriptomes.
 The impending-transition states are called ‘critical transition states’ or ‘tipping points.’